Gogo1951/MagicEraser/README.md

 ## How It Works

-⚠️ **Magic Eraser** acts decisively—it deletes first and asks questions later.
-Every time you use the `/MagicEraser` slash-command, something will get deleted -- there is no "Are you sure?" step.
+⚠️ **Magic Eraser** acts decisively -- there is no "Are you sure?" step.
+Every time you use the `/MagicEraser` slash-command your bags will get a bit cleaner.

-* Everything deleted comes from a manually curated, multiple-human-reviewed, approved trash list.
+* Everything erased comes from a manually curated, multiple-human-reviewed, approved trash list.
-* From there, Magic Eraser scans all items in your bags and identifies the lowest-value item to delete.
+* From there, Magic Eraser scans all items in your bags and identifies the lowest-value item to erase.
-* It prioritizes the following:
+* It looks at the following:
   * Completed Quest Items and "Provided For" items that linger in your bag indefinitely.
   * Vendor-quality white items with an item level at least 10 levels lower than your character.
   * Generic consumable items with a use level at least 10 levels lower than your character.